 - Developing a stormwater pollution prevention plan ("SWPPP") for all municipal properties; and

-- Implementing a lake phosphorus control plan ("LPCP") to minimize pollution due to phosphorus to local water bodies.
+- Developing and implementing a lake phosphorus control plan ("LPCP") to minimize pollution due to phosphorus to local water bodies.

 Who pays the stormwater utility fee?

-All properties including municipal, tax-exempt, residential, and commercial properties will pay the stormwater utility fee.
+All properties (including municipal, tax-exempt, vacant, residential, and commercial properties) will pay the stormwater utility fee.

 How much am I being charged?

-All properties will be charged a fee based on their impervious area.
+All properties will be charged a fee based on their total impervious area.
 Impervious area, as defined in Section 4 of the Stormwater Management Rules & Regulations, is any material or structure on or above the ground that prevents water from infiltrating the underlying soil.
 This includes roads, paved parking lots, sidewalks, walkways, rooftops, pools, decks/porches, sheds, and areas with compacted dirt/gravel.
 While impervious, public streets and sidewalks will not count against a property owner’s impervious area for the purposes of determining their tier and annual rate.

 How can I estimate my impervious area?

-Property owners can estimate their impervious area using the Shrewsbury GIS website found here and using the Measure Area tool.
+Property owners can estimate their impervious area using the Shrewsbury MapsOnline website and using the Measure Area tool.
 You may also e-mail us at email@example.com for inquiries regarding your impervious area.

 Article 21, the Stormwater Management Bylaw, is located here.

-The proposed Stormwater Management Rules & Regulations is located here (updated January 10, 2019).
+The Stormwater Management Rules & Regulations is located here.

-The proposed Stormwater Utility Credit Policy is located here.
+The Stormwater Utility Credit Policy is located here.

-The proposed Stormwater Application Review & Inspection Fee is located here (added January 10, 2019).
+The Stormwater Management Application Review & Inspection Fee is located here.